Terkwood/book/src/tech/BUGOUT/emo.md

 ![That Good, Old Board](https://user-images.githubusercontent.com/38859656/77853799-16469d80-71b4-11ea-8f14-8ae52b84b81b.jpeg)

-We would sometimes meet at a Chinese dive on West 10th Street in Indianapolis, and consume inexpensive but delicious food, and play.
+We would sometimes meet at a Chinese dive on West 10th Street in Indianapolis, consume delicious, sugary food, and play.

 GO felt different than chess.
 There was a sense of immense possibility.
 There was time to think about the future.
 Winning was hard.
 Getting your skill up with a same-stage newbie was exhilarating, because you grew together.